LADSoft/OrangeC/doc/adl.md

     </Number>
 ```

-The class 'rel16' can be referenced as part of the source code representation in a way that will be defined in a subsequent section.
-For example to link a numeric type in the source code to an Addressing mode.
+The class 'rel16' can be referenced as part of the source code representation in a way that will be defined in a subsequent section.  e.g. to link a numeric type in the source code to an Addressing mode.

 Registers have a similar specification: